650 Town Bank Rd.; Suite 203; N. Cape May, NJ 08204

 How long is a decompression session?

 Many facilities using sessions that last between 30 to 45 minutes per session; however, there is nothing in the research to validate such a long session.
-In-fact, longer sessions can lead to something called 'traction-reaction' where an increase in symptoms can occur.
+In-fact, longer sessions can lead to something called 'traction-reaction' where an increase in symptoms can occur from other tissues being stretched that are not use to being stretched.
 The idea that sessions should be so long is most likely from marketing hype & the desire to make people believe they got a lot of time for their money.
 Actual benefit can be obtained with 10 to 12 minute sessions.
 There may be some rare cases requiring more time, perhaps up to 25 minutes.

 What position should I be in during decompression therapy?